tofu-tf/tofu/docs/internal/bimonad.md

 associativity : ∀{a, b, c, d: C}, ∀(f: Hom(c, d)), ∀(g: Hom(b, c)), ∀(h: Hom(c, d)), ∀(h: Hom(a, b)), f ∘ (g ∘ h) = (f ∘ g) ∘ h
 ```

-The most acknowledged category in a functional programming language is a `Set-like category of inhabitable types and pure total functions between them, so
-objects are types, and for types `A` and `B` `Hom(A, B)` is a set of pure functions `A => B`
-For scala, we will call it `Scala`
+The most acknowledged category in a functional programming language is a `Set`-like category of inhabitable types and pure total functions between them, so the objects are types, and for types `A` and `B` `Hom(A, B)` is a set of pure functions `A => B`.
+For Scala, we will call it `Scala`.

-Another form of a category of scala types is subtyping relations,
-I.e. we have a single element `Hom(A, B)` when `A <: B` and empty Hom otherwise.
+Another sort of category that Scala types form is subtyping relations, i.e. we have a single element `Hom(A, B)` when `A <: B` and an empty Hom otherwise.

 ### Functor

-Functor `F` between categories `C` and `D` is a function `C -> D` together with a family of functions
+A functor `F` between categories `C` and `D` is a function `C -> D` together with a family of functions

 ```
 map: ∀(a, b: C), Hom(a, b) -> Hom(F(a), F(b))
 ```
-and following properties
+and the following properties
 ```
 functor-id: ∀(a: C), map(F)(id a) = id b
 functor-compose: ∀(a, b, c: C), ∀(f: Hom(b, c), g: Hom(a, b)),  map{F}(f ∘ g) = map{F}(f) ∘ map{F}(g)
 ```

-Most beloved form of functors are endo-functors `Scala` -> `Scala` which interface looks like that
+The most beloved form of functors are endo-functors `Scala` -> `Scala`, whose interface looks like
 ```scala
 trait Functor[F[_]]{
   def map[A, B](f: A => B): F[A] => F[B]
 }
 ```
-or more common in the uncurried form
+or more commonly in the uncurried form
 ```scala
 trait Functor[F[_]]{
   def map[A, B](fa: F[A])(f: A => B): F[B]